b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 How about I illustrate that with a simple example.

 From biology classes I remember that the genetic material ([DNA](https://en.wikipedia.org/wiki/DNA)) of a cell is in its nucleus.
 It is organized in a set of chromosomes.
 Chromosomes come in pairs (twin or [homologous chromosomes](https://en.wikipedia.org/wiki/Homologous_chromosome), we get one from each of our parents).
 Each chromosome contains genes (like beads on a thread).
 Since we got a pair of chromosomes, then each chromosome from a pair contains a copy of the same gene(s).
 The copies are exactly the same or are a different version of a gene (we call them [alleles](https://en.wikipedia.org/wiki/Allele)).
 In order to create gametes (like egg cell and sperm cells) the cells undergo division ([meiosis](https://en.wikipedia.org/wiki/Meiosis)).
-During this process a cell splits in two and each of the child cells got one chromosome from the pair.
+During this process a cell splits in two and each of the child cells gets one chromosome from the pair.

 For instance chromosome 9 contains the genes that determine our [ABO blood group system](https://en.wikipedia.org/wiki/ABO_blood_group_system#Genetics).
 A meiosis process for a person with blood group AB would look something like this (for simplicity I drew only twin chromosomes 9 and only genes for ABO blood group system).